valory-xyz/open-autonomy/docs/guides/define_agent.md

 This guide covers step 3 of the [development process](./overview_of_the_development_process.md).
 You will learn how to define the service agent, how to add the {{fsm_app}}, and how to add other existing components required by your agent.

-You must ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
+You must ensure that your machine satisfies the framework requirements and that you have [set up the framework](./set_up.md#set-up-the-framework) and [a local registry](./set_up.md#set-up-the-local-registry).
 As a result you should have a Pipenv workspace folder with a local registry (`./packages`) in it.

 ## Step-by-step instructions